Architecture is a business: How EntreArchitect is building a community without barriers

 The problem is that many firms don’t do that.

 “They just find people who are great designers or they click really well, but they don't actually look at their strengths and strategically assemble a team that allows them to take on the business side of architecture in a strong way,” LePage said.

 “It all starts with your ideal client, knowing and understanding who your ideal client is.
-And that's another thing that architects resist.
+That's another thing that architects resist.
 They will all want to be generalists.
 They want to do everything.
-But you'll be much more successful if you pick an ideal client and you can identify who you are, and build a brand around that ideal client,” he said.
+But you'll be much more successful if you pick an ideal client.
+You can identify who you are and build a brand around that ideal client," he said.

 2. Build a business roadmap

-Without a roadmap in place — one that includes a vision, mission, strategic goals, and a base financial plan — LePage said you’re likely to end up with mistakes that might not be caught within months, even years, of starting a firm.
+Without a roadmap in place — one that includes a vision, mission, strategic goals, and a base financial plan — LePage said you’re likely to end up making business mistakes that might not be reversed within months or years of starting a firm.

-“That's the first step is sort of figuring out where you want to go.
+“That's the first step.
+It's figuring out where you want to go.
 If you don't have a map, you'll never get there.
 You'll just keep driving around in circles.
 The second step after you know where you want to go is to understand the basics,” said LePage.